Convex-Concave Min-Max Stackelberg Games: First-Order Methods via an Envelope Theorem

-\citeauthor{milgrom2002envelope}'s \cite{milgrom2002envelope} envelope theorem provides an explicit formula for the gradient of the value function.
-When strategy sets are independent, this function is guaranteed to be differentiable under mild assumptions \cite{nouiehed2019solving}.
-When strategy sets are dependent, however, it is not necessarily differentiable, as seen in \Cref{no-danskins-ex}.
+\citet{milgrom2002envelope}'s envelope theorem provides an explicit formula for the gradient of the value function.
+When action sets are independent, this function is guaranteed to be differentiable under mild assumptions \cite{nouiehed2019solving}.
+When action sets are dependent, however, it is not necessarily differentiable, as seen in \Cref{no-danskins-ex}.
 As a remedy, we present a subdifferential envelope theorem for non-differentiable but convex value functions.

 \begin{theorem}[Subdifferential Envelope Theorem] Consider the value function $\val(\outer) = \max_{\inner \in \innerset: \constr(\outer, \inner) \geq 0} \obj(\outer, \inner) $.
 Under \Cref{main-assum}, at any point $\widehat{\outer} \in \outerset$, $\subdiff[\outer] \val(\widehat{\outer}) =$